-\begin{remark} The commutativity of the top triangle in \eqref{Bigdiagram} means that combining with results from \cite{Yan21A}, we are able to reconstruct the morphism $\theta$ which is established in \cite{Yan18} using $G$-adapted deformations of Breuil-Kisin modules.
-In other words, we see the composition $\tilde{\alpha}'\circ \gamma$ as a new construction of $\theta$.
-Comparing with \cite{Yan18}, here are several improvements concerning the maps $\theta$ and $\eta$: \begin{enumerate}[(a).] \item The morphism of \emph{sheaves} $\eta: S\to \mathcal{C}_1^{\varphi(\mu)}/\mathrm{Ad}_{\sigma}G_{\kappa}$ that is constructed in loc. cit. is updated to a morphism of \emph{algebraic-stacks}, $\rho: S \to [ \prescript{}{1}{\mathcal{C}_1^{\varphi(\mu)}}/\mathrm{Ad}_{\sigma} G_\kappa] $. \item Up to language, it is essentially shown in loc. cit. that the morphism $[\alpha]$ induces a \textit{bijection} between underlying topological spaces.
-Now it is clear that this bijection is in fact a \emph{homeomorphism.} \item Though the verification that $\theta=\tilde{\alpha}'\circ \gamma$ is a triviality, our new approach of constructing $\theta$ as the composition $\tilde{\alpha}\circ \gamma $ makes the structure of $\theta$ much more transparent; e.g., it was not clear from loc. cit. that the map $\theta$ factor through $\gamma$, and likewise it was not clear from loc. cit. that the map $\eta$ factors through the zip period map $\zeta$. \end{enumerate} \begin{remark} We view the morphism $\rho: S \to [\prescript{}{1}{\mathcal{C}_1^{\varphi(\mu)}}/\mathrm{Ad}_{\sigma} G_{\kappa}]$ as a variant of the zip period map for $S$.
-We find $\rho$ as well as its covering conceptually interesting, as it in some sense connects the number field side with the function field side: it is a morphism from the mod $p$ reduction of a Shimura variety to the coarse moduli stack of 1-1 truncated local $G_\kappa$-Shtukas of the same type, whose geometric fibres give back the Ekedahl-Oort strata of $S$. \end{remark}
+\begin{remark} The commutativity of the top triangle in \eqref{Bigdiagram} implies that, combined with results from \cite{Yan24}, we can reconstruct the morphism $\theta$, which is established in \cite{Yan18} using $G$-adapted deformations of Breuil-Kisin windows.
+In other words, we see the composition $\tilde{\alpha}' \circ \gamma$ as a new construction of $\theta$.
+Comparing with \cite{Yan18}, we observe several improvements regarding the maps $\theta$ and $\eta$: \begin{enumerate} \item The morphism of \emph{sheaves} $\eta: S \to \prescript{}{1}{\mathcal{C}_1^{\varphi(\mu)}}/\mathrm{Ad}_{\sigma} G_\kappa$ constructed in loc. cit. is updated to a morphism of \emph{algebraic stacks}, $\rho: S \to [\prescript{}{1}{\mathcal{C}_1^{\varphi(\mu)}}/\mathrm{Ad}_{\sigma} G_\kappa]$. \item Up to language, it is essentially shown in loc. cit. that the morphism $[\alpha]$ induces a \emph{bijection} between underlying topological spaces.
+It is now clear that this bijection is, in fact, a \emph{homeomorphism.} \item Although verifying that $\theta = \tilde{\alpha}' \circ \gamma$ is trivial, our new approach of structuring $\theta$ as the composition $\tilde{\alpha} \circ \gamma$ clarifies its structure significantly; for instance, it was not clear from loc. cit. that the map $\theta$ factors through $\gamma$, and likewise, it was not obvious from loc. cit. that the map $\eta$ factors through the zip period map $\zeta$. \end{enumerate}